-With a decision finally made for summer travels, we are now working furiously on our itinerary for our summer trip to Iceland, Amsterdam, Berlin & Copenhagen (see ‘Vacation Planning – getting the whole family involved’ to see the family game we played to help us decide where to go this year).
+With a decision finally made for summer travels, we are now working furiously on our itinerary for our summer trip to Iceland, Amsterdam, Copenhagen, Norway and Sweden (see ‘Vacation Planning – getting the whole family involved’ to see the family game we played to help us decide where to go this year).

 Planning an itinerary is the hardest and most time consuming part of the job.
 A well thought out trip requires hours of research and data gathering from travel books, the Internet, word of mouth, and current news sources.
 For me, this is the part I most enjoy!
 I love the exploration of new areas, the excitement and anticipation of the possibilities, the digging for the details that will make the trip just right, and the uncovering of all the tips from locals before getting on the road.